Helpful Gardening Tips

 Red oaks get quite large and spread out as they get older, creating a lot of shade over a sizable area, making it an ideal addition to landscapes or garden plots with plants that prefer limited sun exposure.

 Like an oak tree, red oaks provide a lot of food for wildlife in the form of acorns.
-Birds and squirrels are especially attracted to the tree during most of the year, although the branches and leaves of red oaks are a major source of food for deer during the winter.
+Birds and squirrels are especially attracted to the tree during most of the year, although the branches and leaves of red oaks are a significant source of food for deer during the winter.

 Successful tree growth only requires a moderate amount of watering.
 Red oaks are well-known for their ability to withstand conditions that severely compromise the health of other plants.
 Red oaks are tolerant of salty soil as well as high levels of pollution.
 When the trees are well-established, they also become somewhat drought-resistant.